Commencement & Graduation FAQs

 26. Where should I park for the ceremony?

 a.
 All campus (non-reserved spaces) lots will be free during the Commencement Ceremony.
-ADA enforcement will still be in effect.
+ADA and fire lane enforcement will still be in effect.

 27. I lost my ceremony card!
 What do I do?!